-This is a great opportunity to engage safely with young people and talk about the importance of laws in our society and the rule of law.
-These are meant to be conversations — not formal lessons — but they do provide a great opportunity to engage kids and make them think about their community and the real-life, day-to-day ways that the rule of law shows up, helping them understand what the rule of law means in a concrete way in their everyday life.
+We received a fantastic response to this year’s chalk art contest and want to thank everyone who took advantage of this opportunity to take a little break, head outside in the sunshine, get some chalk, and talk with young people about the importance of laws in our society and the rule of law.
+You will see from the winning entries just a small sampling of the creative ways lawyers, parents and teachers used the contest to engage kids and make them think about their community and the real-life, day-to-day ways that the rule of law shows up, helping them understand what the rule of law means in a concrete way in their everyday life.

 It was tough, but we selected six winning entries and three honorable mentions from all of the awesome entries received.